Laura Flanders: The Laura Flanders Show

-In 2008, Flanders began hosting and executive producing The Laura Flanders Show.
-The Laura Flanders Show is a 30-minute news and public affairs show that explores actionable models for creating a better world by reporting on the people and movements driving systemic change.
+Flanders began hosting and executive producing The Laura Flanders Show in 2008.
+The program is a weekly 30-minute news and public affairs show that explores actionable models for creating a better world by reporting on the people and movements driving systemic change.
 Its tagline is, "Where the people who say it can't be done take a back seat to the people who are doing it."

-The show originally aired weekly on Free Speech TV and teleSUR.
-In 2018, it became a coproduction of CUNY TV.

-In 2019, The Laura Flanders Show was picked up for distribution by American Public Television, and in 2020, began airing on PBS stations across the United States, including in 20 of the country's top 25 television markets.
+The Laura Flanders Show originally aired on Free Speech TV and teleSUR.
+In 2018, the program became a coproduction with CUNY TV.
+In 2019, it was picked up for distribution by American Public Television, and in 2020, it began airing on PBS stations across the United States, including in 20 of the country's top 25 television markets.

 Personal life

 Flanders is a lesbian.
 In 2019, she married her partner of 30 years, choreographer Elizabeth Streb.

 Flanders currently resides in Smallwood, New York.